Live-Service Cadence

 - Seafight's long-running player base knows the game deeply, so new live content must feel valuable without breaking long-standing systems.

-- Recurring events need enough novelty to motivate veteran players while staying readable for returning players.
+- Recurring events need enough change to feel fresh without becoming harder to read for returning players.

 - Design changes have to respect a 20-year economy, live cadence, and existing player progress.